tmastersmart/pi-talk/README.md

 Enter the sound file you want the siren to play

-On the PI you need to setup chron and log rotation.
+On the PI you need to setup chron .
 I use webmin on all my PI'S The PI I run this on is in my garden connected to a PA system to scare crows and Play outside alarms.
 Webadmin is what I use to ciontrol it. https://www.webmin.com/deb.html

-Add log rotations for

-/var/log/temp.log  <-daily
-/var/log/temp.dat  <-daily

-Log rotation does not work with files created by PHP under the webserver but does work with files created by PHP using chron so the PHP script will rotate its own log at /var/www/html/talk.log  This is easer than trying to debug a permission problem on everyones PI with diffrent webservers.
+Log rotation has permission problems so I wrote my own log lotation script

 Add Chron for (its very easy on webmin)

 Add chron to start talk.sh at bootup
 Add Chron to for temp.php to run every say 15 mins
-Add Chron for temp-chart.sh to run at the same time as above but 1 min later
+Add Chron for temp-chart.sh to run at the same time as above but 1 min later Add Chron for temp-rotate.php at mignight

-php /var/html/www/temp.php > /dev/null 2>&1    (start at boot time)
+php /var/www/html/temp.php > /dev/null 2>&1    (start at boot time)
 bash /home/pi/takl.sh > /dev/null 2>&1         (every 10 or 15 mins)
 bash /home/pi/temp-chart.php > /dev/null 2>&1  (run 1 min after the above runs)
+php /var/www/html/temp-rotate.php > /dev/null 2>&1 (run at midnight)

 Temp chart will create a file at /var/html/www/images/temp.png you can load this from http://127.0.0.1/images/temp.png